-The Regulation Amending the Regulation on Payment Services and the Issuance of Electronic Money ("Amendment Regulation") and the Regulation on Payment Services and the Issuance of Electronic Money ("Regulation") have been published and by this way Regulation became aligned with the European Union Payment Services Directive 2 In this context, the key changes include:
+The Regulation Amending the Regulation on Payment Services and the Issuance of Electronic Money ("Amendment Regulation") and the Regulation on Payment Services and the Issuance of Electronic Money ("Regulation") have been published.
+In this context, the key changes include:

 - Principles for the provision of digital wallet services. - The principle that payment service providers must treat parties equally when providing infrastructure. - The content of information that organizations will share with banks regarding businesses, which will include business codes, tax identification numbers, and names. - Changes in the process related to new applications. - Facilitating changes related to fund transfers. - Expanding the services that payment service providers can offer. - Integration of interface provider definitions within the framework of service model banking. - Updates to upper limits for certain insufficient amounts over time. - Clarifications on legal transactions related to payment and electronic money funds. - Additional financial obligations such as organizational and collateral structures. - Provisions allowing customers to freely choose between card system organizations (Troy, MasterCard, Visa).